 - Set up your affiliate tracking links

-- Define your target audience and the problems they are trying to solve
+- Define your target audience and their problems

 Days 8–30: Content creation

-- Publish 4–6 trust-building blog posts targeting buyer-intent keywords
+- Publish 4–6 trust-building blog posts targeting buyer keywords

-- Create a lead magnet and set up your email opt-in
+- Create a lead magnet and email opt-in

 - Write a 5–7 email welcome sequence